abhinav1singhal/fast-api-oauth/README.md

 # Running the Application
 ## With Docker
 Build and run the Docker container:
-`docker build -t fast-api-oauth .`
+`docker build -t fast-api-auth .`
-`docker run -p 8000:80 fast-api-oauth`
+`docker run -p 8000:80 fast-api-auth`

 # Locally
 Run the application locally using Poetry: